 Outdoor Learning Area

-In 2016 this will be our fifth year running our Outdoor Learning projects that satisfy from the early to the second stages of the “Curriculum for Excellence” with the local ASN Bases and Primary Schools in East Kilbride based at the Trusts Community Outdoor Learning Area.
+In 2016 it was our fifth year running our Outdoor Learning projects that satisfy from the early to the second stages of the “Curriculum for Excellence” with the local ASN Bases and Primary Schools in East Kilbride based at the Trusts Community Outdoor Learning Area.
 This area has been loaned to the EKCT by Trustee James Kean and we as a charity are looking to set up a more permanent base to allow these projects to grow and to be able to run other much needed projects to help our community in a more accessible area.
 We intend to strive to make sure that our programmes continue to be well received, a valuable community resource and that our lesson plans move with the times, ensuring they take on board any changes to the National Improvement Framework for Scottish Education, for Health and Wellbeing, literacy and numeracy.

 The typical programme and timescales are set by the school, requiring a minimum of a 6 week block surrounding outdoor activities.
 Children in stage Early are able to learn through play and beginning to develop interests.
 Stage one allows children to recognise the importance of learning from fellow students and understand what skills they have themselves, what skills their peers have and in turn this peer support fosters learning in a different way.
 Stage two allows children to become more aware of what they have achieved and allows for a progression to the next stages of learning.
 The length of each session is also set by the school of one hour per week.
 Each 1 hour session folds into the growing season where tasks are related to what is planted and promoting learning around this.